RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

 Excellent work!
 You've successfully created an Azure AI Search index with vector embeddings.
 Your IT policy documents are now searchable and ready to be used as a knowledge source for your Copilot Studio agent.

-## 🧪Lab 7.3: Configure Copilot Studio with Azure AI capabilities
+## 🧪Lab 7.3:  Configure the agent with Azure AI capabilities

 Now it's time connect both your Azure AI Search knowledge source and Cohere Command R+ model to create an intelligent IT Policy Assistant.